-For my friend Carole Hyman, we traced her ancestor Arden Hyman to the 1880 census in Edgecombe County, NC, but could not find him in 1870.
+I traced Carole Hyman’s ancestor Arden Hyman to the 1880 census in Edgecombe County, North Carolina.
+We could not find him in 1870.
 However, searching the 1867 voter registration record for Edgecombe County showed us that our Arden was in fact there:

-It also showed another Hyman—Zion Hyman—noted as living in the same district.
+It also showed another Hyman—Zion Hyman—who lived in the same district.
 Finding those names together uncovered an important link to Arden’s enslaved roots.
-That “Zion” was likely Arden’s father Zion who was named in one of Arden’s marriage records.
-That connection helped us identify his likely slaveowner:
+Zion was likely Arden’s father previously named in one of Arden’s marriage records:

 Tennessee, 1891 Voter’s List.
-Available on Ancestry, gives election district, name, sometimes race, and age.
+Available on Ancestry, provides election district, name, sometimes race, and age.

-Alabama: 1867 Voter Registration. searchable online at the AL archives.
-Some of these include length of time in county. (also check Alabama’s 1866 state census)
+Alabama: 1867 Voter Registration.
+Searchable online at the Alabama State archives.
+Some of these include length of time in county.
+Also see Alabama’s 1866 state census.

 South Carolina: 1867-68 Voter Registrations available for some counties, Clarendon County is online (also check South Carolina’s 1869 state census and militia enrollment)